Coach's Corner: Advocacy

 Cherry had used the show to promote rule changes.
 For example, he campaigned for no-touch icing in order to reduce injuries caused as a result of players colliding at the end boards when chasing the puck.
 When the rule was implemented, he criticized referees who improperly called the rule.
 He also campaigned for modifications to the protective equipment players wear to make it cause less injuries, rapping a hard plastic elbow pad on the table on air to make his point.

 He criticized coaches for in-game replacement of a goalie performing poorly, instead of doing so during an intermission.

 He often targeted his messages to children, and proposed changes to children's hockey, such as requiring children's hockey leagues to use smaller pucks instead of those used by adults.
 He stated that young children have trouble handling the 6 oz NHL regulation-sized pucks.
 On the show, he may preface comments to children with "You kids" or "You young kids"; for example, in a November 2014 show, he stated "I'm going to show you kids, you young goalies, how to act and how not to act" in a segment showing clips of NHL goalies.

-During the first intermission of game 2 of the 2018 Stanley Cup Finals between the Washington Capitals and Vegas Golden Knights, MacLean invited NHL Commissioner Gary Bettman, who was standing nearby, to participate in the segment.
+During the first intermission of game 2 of the 2018 Stanley Cup Final between the Washington Capitals and Vegas Golden Knights, MacLean invited NHL Commissioner Gary Bettman, who was standing nearby, to participate in the segment.
 Cherry had stated that the league should expand to Quebec City, and that there has never been another rivalry in any sport like that between the Montreal Canadiens and the Quebec Nordiques.
 Bettman stated that Cherry's "popularity just went up in Quebec".